MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/10-TableView1/README.md

 > [!div class="checklist"]
 > * Learn the basics of query folding
 > * Learn about the `Table.View` function
-> * Replicate OData query folding handlers for
+> * Replicate OData query folding handlers for:
   * `$top`
   * `$skip`
   * `$count`